awsdocs/aws-sam-developer-guide/doc_source/serverless-getting-started-hello-world.md

 1. Installed Docker\.
 Note: Docker is only a prerequisite for testing your application locally\.

 1. Installed Homebrew\.
-Note: Homebrew is only a prerequsite for Linux and macOS\.
+Note: Homebrew is only a prerequisite for Linux and macOS\.

 1. Installed the AWS SAM CLI\.